JarrydTrokis/vehicle-listing-app/README.md

 1) Pull the repo
 2) `yarn/npm install` - I prefer yarn, due to it's speed. 🔥
 3) `yarn start`
 4) Check that the application is running.
-(Default port is `localhost: 3000)
+(Default client application port is `localhost: 1234`)
 5) Enjoy using the app! 😎